pixolution/PixolutionImageDownloader/README.md

   -h, --help            show this help message and exit --tarfile             Store downloaded images directly into tarfile instead
                         of file structure
+  --progressbar         Show a tqdm progress bar.
+This needs more RAM because
+                        we need to put the image file list into RAM before we can start.
   --ratelimit-interval RATELIMIT_INTERVAL
                         Interval in seconds (minimum 1.0) for the rate limiter.
 Default is 1.0 seconds.